The Complete Ecommerce SEO Guide for Beginners

 SEO is important for ecommerce sites because it helps them get more traffic and drive sales.

-7 Tips for Successful Ecommerce SEO
+6 Tips for Successful SEO in Ecommerce

 1. Perform Keyword Research